Mental Health for Trauma & Resiliency

 Serving the public, caring for ourselves and our teams.

 FAU’s International Center for Emergency Management Education, in partnership with the International Collaboration on Trauma and Resilience, offers a program in Trauma and Resilience, specifically tailored to the needs and professional development of our first responder community.

-Training is a six-week online course, beginning Monday, June 1, 2020.
+Training is a six-week online course.
+Our fall cohort will begin Wednesday, September 2, 2020.
 Every week is a new module with expert instruction and each cohort is limited to 25 registrants.
 If your course is full, please select the next training session that best suits your needs.

 Six Modules, One Theme: Resilience Through Training in T&R

 No matter the emergency, disaster, or health crisis, when there is loss of life, property and safety, when one’s future is no longer secure, this trauma takes a significant toll on mental health and stability.
 This results in less resilience for individuals and communities.

 When first responders serve the public, during emergencies, crises, disasters or incidents of trauma and violence, they too face all of these stressors, for themselves and in service to others.
 In fact, first responders are exposed to stressors and trauma daily and weekly, compounding its effects.

 Mental health for trauma and resilience training is gaining national attention.
 The knowledge and strength gained from this training will improve the lives, jobs and teams in first response.

 Format: Class sessions are delivered live on Wednesdays, plus virtual homework and discussions during the week